-Scan the bespectacled and stylishly dressed middle-aged crowd at Anzengruber, and you’ll not be surprised that established creatives and artists like to wind down at this historical cafe off Naschmarkt in the gallery district of District 4.
-Historically, this was the hangout of Vienna’s Croatian community, and Anzengruber still draws Slavic speakers, especially when soccer plays on the big screen.
+Scan the bespectacled and stylishly dressed middle-aged crowd at Anzengruber, and you’ll not be surprised that established creatives and artists like to wind down at this historical cafe in the upper-middle-class gallery district of Vienna's District 4.
+Historically, Anzengruber was the hangout of the city's Croatian community and it still draws Slavic speakers, especially when soccer plays on the big screen.
 Today, Anzengruber is more of a restaurant and a bar than a cafe (opens at 4 p.m) and shows its best self in the evenings.
 Food, coffee, and service are all above-average.

 To remain unbiased, I visit all places incognito and pay for my own meals and drinks.
 I never accept money in exchange for coverage.
 But this means I must rely on readers to support my work.
 If you're enjoying this article, please consider making a one-time payment (PayPal, Venmo) or becoming an Offbeat Patron.